-We will spend much of our time on the Ramblas, the main thoroughfare of Barcelona.
+We will begin our seminar at a historic Barcelona cafe with a sound introduction to the complex history of the war and Orwell's motivation for becoming involved.
+After our discussion and a refreshing beverage, we will then move on to the Ramblas, the main thoroughfare of Barcelona, where we will spend much of the remainder of our time.
 Here we find the headquarters of the major political parties that engaged the struggle for Spain that presaged World War II.
 We'll visit old theaters, restaurants, and other famous spots where Orwell encountered the confused internecine struggles between the various anarchist and communist groups in the city that ultimately led to the defeat of the Second Spanish Republic in January 1939.

 In the end we'll emerge with a sharper picture of Orwell and the buildings and streets that bear silent witness to the tragic events that took place in Barcelona between 1936 and 1939.